top of page

 Be strict yet flexible

-Part of the value in creating a revision timetable is to ensure all topics are covered in the lead up to exams, rather than your child getting side-tracked by one subject they either find very difficult or prefer doing.
+Part of the value in creating a revision timetable is to ensure all topics are covered in the lead-up to exams, rather than your child getting sidetracked by one subject they either find very difficult or prefer doing.
 Sticking to the timetable is important and promotes self-discipline.
 However, sometimes things take longer than expected, so don’t get cross if your child deviates from the plan.
 A good idea is to factor in some unassigned revision time to make flexibility easier.

 A note for you